 Rabies is a deadly disease caused by a virus that attacks the nervous system.
 The virus lives in the saliva and brain tissue of infected mammals.
 Rabies is fatal once it reaches the brain.
-All pets/domestic animals must be confined for 10 days of observation.
+All pets/domestic animals must be confined for 10 days of observation after exposure.
 Wild animals will be tested for the virus.